Entries

 - 27 July 1892: The Rev Lower Carter leads members of Leeds Geological Association from Hyde Park Corner on a tour of Rowley and Co’s quarries in Meanwood Valley

-- 1 April 1979: Amid motorway mania in Leeds, West Yorkshire Council will today unleash secret plans to link Chapeltown and Woodhouse with a ¼-mile suspension bridge across Meanwood Beck
+- 1 April 1979: Amid motorway mania in Leeds, West Yorkshire Council is today to reveal plans to link Chapeltown and Woodhouse by a ¼-mile suspension bridge across Meanwood Beck

 - 2 October 1815: Publican George Harwood, late of Beverley, announces his return to Hull and the White Horse, now the Black Horse